ganeshutah/Jove/For_CS3100_Fall2020/README.md

 * Begin watching the video in Overview_Of_CS3100_Fall2020/ by running the Jove notebook there.

 * This is a directory prepared for the CS 3100, Fall 2020 students

 * It contains a description of how various Jove modules will be covered in our lectures

 * I'll now straight present the syllabus and the schedule of lectures.

-Two notes are in order:
-  - All Quizzes will be assigned on Canvas or Gradescope
+  - All Quizzes will be assigned on Canvas

     - They are given out before a PAIR of lectures (occurring in a week)

     - They must be solved and submitted before those PAIR of lectures

-  - All our Assignments will be provided inside the Jove notebooks
+  - All our Assignments will be provided via Jove notebooks

-  - All our Exams (MT-1, MT-2 and Finals) will be given either on Canvas or on Gradescope
+  - All our Exams (MT-1, MT-2 and Finals) will be given on Canvas

 * CS 3100 is running in a *FLIPPED CLASS* style!

 * You MUST run each Jove notebook mentioned below *BEFORE* you come to a lecture.
 These notebooks contain a video recording PLUS practice material for you

 * Some notebooks will last across multiple lectures, and some lectures will involve multiple notebooks

-* Assignments are to be turned in as finished Jove notebooks
+* Assignments are to be turned in as finished Jove notebooks.
-* There may be occasional hand-written files to be scanned and uploaded

-* See Course Policies and other info on Canvas
+* Each question of an assignment will be in a separate ".ipynb" Jove file.

+* In some cases, we will allow documents to be scanned and uploaded as PDF.
+We require you to be using Adobe Scan - a free app you can get for iPhone or Android.

+* For more info, see the PDF documents on Canvas that describe our course policies.

 * -------------------------------------------------------